Mileage in Two wheelers – Proven & useful tips

 9. Use clutch wisely

 Do not keep the clutch lever pressed while driving.
-Try to minimize clutch use as much as possible.
+Try to minimise clutch use as much as possible.
 Tight clutch settings are far more suitable for the vehicle than a loose clutch.
 Clutch use is higher in cities than on highways, affecting mileage directly.

 10. Try to hit sweet spot rpm